-Recently, Keller et al. described an algorithm similar to the methods described here.
-They use discriminant function analysis, which is closely related to the SVM algorithm, to discriminate between true and false peptides.
-They also employ the expectation maximization algorithm to fit a curve that converts their predictions into probabilities.
-However, the method incorporates only four SEQUEST scores plus the number of tryptic peptide termini present in the matched peptides.
-Ions of different charge (+2 and +3) are analyzed separately, using ion trap peptide data.
-Xcorr', delta Cn, and In RSp contribute to most of the discrimination between positive and negative peptides.
+Keller et al. used an expectation maximization algorithm, incorporating for analysis four SEQUEST scores and the number of tryptic peptide termini present in the matched peptides.
+Plus 2 and 3 ions were analyzed separately for ion trap peptide data; Xcorr', delta Cn, and In RSp contributed to most of the discrimination between positive and negative peptides.
 Our data includes more parameters, and +1, +2, and +3 ions are included in one analysis.
-For our training sets, we find that using more parameters significantly improves the discrimination between positive and negative peptides.
+For our training sets, we find that more parameters significantly contribute to the discrimination between positive and negative peptides, including delta Cn, Xcorr, Sp, % ion match, RSp, the fraction of matched MS/MS peaks and total ion current, which vary for different training sets.

-Comments on Results.
+Comments on results.
 The support vector machine is a binary classifier, and is thus useful for making decisions about membership of analyzed entities in either of two classes.
-Here, we have defined the two classes as peptides correctly or incorrectly matching SEQUEST-assigned sequences.
+Here we have defined the two classes as peptides correctly or incorrectly matching SEQUEST-assigned sequences.
 Additional applications using mass spectrometry data might include binary decisions between classes such as presence and absence of an early stage disease such as cancer.
-Similar decision making could be applied to de novo sequenced peptides if there was sufficient information describing the fit of a de novo sequence to a peptide, and if the problem was constructed as to whether or not the de novo sequence was correct.
+Similar decision making could be applied to de novo sequenced peptides if there was sufficient information describing the fit of a de novo novo sequence was correct.
 This would likely involve other algorithms than SEQUEST, which relies mainly on pattern matching between predicted and observed MS/MS spectra.

-On the basis of our experience and on the training set data examined, there are several categories of incorrectly predicted peptides.
+Based on our experience and on the training set data examined, there are several categories of incorrectly predicted peptides.
 First, we initially encountered false positives based on the SEQUEST selection of peptides, matched to a given precursor ion and its MS/MS spectrum, that were not the top ranked peptides.
 These, and incorrectly labeled peptides, were removed after manual examination of results from initial rounds of SVM analysis.
-Second, the analysis of some of the tryptic maps of individual "pure" proteins indicated that there were other proteins present with more than one high-scoring peptide.
+Second, analysis of some of the tryptic maps of individual "pure" proteins indicated that there were other proteins present with more than one high-scoring peptide.
 Examples of negative peptides were not taken from these samples.
 They were instead substituted with samples of at least 97% protein purity, which were limited to injections of no more than 100 fmol of peptides.
 The presumed levels of impurity should thus be below the routine limit of detection for our ion trap or QTOF mass spectrometers (ca. 10 fmol) as currently configured.
-Nonetheless, it is possible that some of the proteins assigned as negatives might represent impurities present in the sample.
+Nonetheless it is possible that some of the proteins assigned as negatives might represent impurities present in the sample.

 We have not been able to completely separate positives from negatives in any of the training sets examined, for data acquired on either mass spectrometer.
 Some of the reasons discussed below may help explain this observation.
 First, the training sets included the lowest scoring available positive peptides, which were often among multiple peptides correctly identifying a known protein.
 A number of false positive sequences with high SEQUEST scores, for example peptides selected as second choices for known positive peptides, were also included.
 Similar examples have been reported when using reversed-sequence databases as controls.
-For the ion trap-non redundant human database-searched training set, there were 124 positive peptides with delta Cn values below 0.1.
-For +1, +2, and +3 ions there were 4, 33, and 75 additional peptides that did not meet the most stringent Xcorr cutoffs (method 3) in Table 4.
-There were 108 negative peptides with delta Cn values of 0.1 or above, and 14, 74, and 0 additional +1, +2, and +3 negative peptides with Xcorr values above those used for cutoffs in method 3 of Table 4.
+For the ion trap-non redundant human databasesearched training set, there were 124 positive peptides with delta Cn values below 0.1.
+For +1, +2 and +3 ions there were 4, 33, and 75 additional peptides that did not meet the most stringent Xcorr cutoffs (method 3) in Table 4.
+There were 108 negative peptides with delta Cn values of 0.1 or above, and 14, 74, and 0 additional +1, +2 and +3 negative peptides with Xcorr values above those used for cutoffs in method 3 of Table 4.
 These were thus challenging training sets.